VirtoCommerce/vc-module-catalog-personalization/README.md

 #### UpTree Policy Propagation

-When the up-tree policy propagation is applied, the Product category will inherit the Product tag, i.e. if a tag assigned to a specific product in the Category, it will be automatically assigned to the Product Category as well.
+When the up-tree policy propagation is applied, the Product category will inherit the Product tag, i.e. if a tag assigned to a specific product in the Category, it will be propagated to the Product Category as well.

 In order to apply this type of propagation policy to Catalog categories and products, do the following: